reiosantos/baraka/README.md

 DB_DATABASE
 ```

-> If run without usomg docker compose, you need to install composer dependencies with
+> If run without usimg docker compose, you need to install composer dependencies with

 ```bash
 composer install